Hardikb19/IECSE-Code-WinterProject-19/README.md

             return count;
     }
 ```
-Why this algorithm works ?
+Why does this algorithm work ?
 As explained in the previous algorithm, the relationship between the bits of x and x-1.
 So as in x-1, the rightmost 1 and bits right to it are flipped, then by performing x&(x-1), and storing it in x, will reduce x to a number containing number of ones(in its binary form) less than the previous state of x, thus increasing the value of count in each iteration.

 Example: